ROCm/Tensile/README.md

 ```

+A few notes on Cobalt's behavior during runtime:

+For OpenCL only, the kernels are compiled during the first call to cobaltEnqueueSolution(); however, you can call enqueue with the tensorData pointers set to nullptr, and Cobalt will compile the kernels then return, giving users the option to pre-compile kernels when they want.

+After a kernel has been compiled, it is stored in a thread-local map, so it never has to be compiled again.
+Its gets mapped using the key {cl_context, cl_device, \*kernelString}, so using the same solution for a different device or context will trigger having to re-compile the kernel.

+Cobalt is designed to be thread safe.
+Any bugs you may find to the contrary, please help us fix them.

-### Usage -3- Build & Run CobaltBenchmark
+### Usage -4- Build & Run CobaltBenchmark

 After generating a Problems.xml file, build the target "CobaltBenchmark;" this will cause CobaltGenBenchmark.py to generate the benchmark as follows:

-1) CobaltGenBenchmark reads in all the "\*.xml" files in the target directory and reads in all the problems.
+1. CobaltGenBenchmark reads in all the "\*.xml" files in the target directory and reads in all the problems.
-2) For each problem, it generates all the solution candidates (using SolutionCandidateGenerator.py) which should be benchmarked; see the section on "how many kernels" to learn about how many will be generated.
+2. For each problem, it generates all the solution candidates (using SolutionCandidateGenerator.py) which should be benchmarked; see the section on "how many kernels" to learn about how many will be generated.
-3) The script writes out all the kernel files, solution files, other benchmark files (which create problems and solutions for the benchmark) and a cmake file which tells the CobaltBenchmark executable which additional source files it needs.
+3. The script writes out all the kernel files, solution files, other benchmark files (which create problems and solutions for the benchmark) and a cmake file which tells the CobaltBenchmark executable which additional source files it needs.
-4) CMake will then build CobaltBenchmark (may have to build twice) with all the generated source files.
+4. CMake will then build CobaltBenchmark (may have to build twice) with all the generated source files.
-5) You will have to run the CobaltBenchmark executable; as it runs, it will write multiple SolutionBenchmarkTime.xml files recording how fast each solution is for respective problems.
+5. You will have to run the CobaltBenchmark executable; as it runs, it will write multiple SolutionBenchmarkTime.xml files recording how fast each solution is for respective problems.

 Note - If you're benchmarking many problems (which we do have to do for generating a full BLAS backend), CobaltBenchmark may run out of memory; for this reason, you can run "CobaltBenchmark -h" to see commandline parameters which allow you to only run sub-portions of the benchmark at a time.

-### Usage -4- Build CobaltLib
+### Usage -5- Build CobaltLib

 Once you have run the benchmark, and have that performance data, you're ready to build the final target CobaltLib which will cause CMake to run CobaltGenBackend.py to generate the library as follows:

-1) CobaltGenBenchmark.py reads in all the "\*.xml" files in the target directory and reads in all the problem-solution-pairs (PSPs) which consist of a problem, solution and the benchmark time.
+1. CobaltGenBenchmark.py reads in all the "\*.xml" files in the target directory and reads in all the problem-solution-pairs (PSPs) which consist of a problem, solution and the benchmark time.
-2) The PSPs are stored into a heirarchal data structure to organize data by device, problem description and problem size.
+2. The PSPs are stored into a heirarchal data structure to organize data by device, problem description and problem size.
-3) The script SolutionSelectionWriter.py writes a heirarchy of solution selection logic which looks like:
+3. The script SolutionSelectionWriter.py writes a heirarchy of solution selection logic which looks like:
-  1) getSolution\_Top(problem) - match which device the problem targets
+  1. getSolution\_Top(problem) - match which device the problem targets
-  2) getSolution\_Device( problem ) - determine which ExactMatch (involves every part of a problem description except for the sizes of the tensor dimensions) the problem targets
+  2. getSolution\_Device( problem ) - determine which ExactMatch (involves every part of a problem description except for the sizes of the tensor dimensions) the problem targets
-  3) getSolution\_Device\_ExactMatch( problem ) - determine which solution is best for the problem size.
+  3. getSolution\_Device\_ExactMatch( problem ) - determine which solution is best for the problem size.
-4) The scripts also write out the kernels and solutions which are actually used by the library backend, and a cmake script which specifies that the library has to be built with all these generated files.
+4. The scripts also write out the kernels and solutions which are actually used by the library backend, and a cmake script which specifies that the library has to be built with all these generated files.
-5) The build system builds CobaltLib.lib.
+5. The build system builds CobaltLib.lib.

 ### Included Clients